t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 The classification in the table considers different potential applications and situations in which their security needs change due to different operational features (network size, existence of a central device, connectivity to the Internet, importance of the exchanged information, etc) or threat model (what are the assets that an attacker looks for).
 As already pointed out, this set of scenarios is exemplary and they should be further discussed based on a broader consensus.

-The security suite (SecProf_1) is catered for environments in which 6LoWPAN/CoAP can be used to enable communication between things in an ad-hoc manner and the security requirements are minimal.
+The security suite (SecProf_1) is catered for environments in which IP protocols (e.g., 6LoWPAN/CoAP) can be used to enable communication between things in an ad-hoc manner and the security requirements are minimal.
 An example, is a home application in which two devices should exchange information and no further connection with other devices (local or with a backend) is required.
 In